madajaju/sabr/docs/sabr/diml/sabm/index.md

 Sentient Agent Bundle Manager is a package that contains the definition to manage data streams,data transformation, and the deployment of those bundles.

+#

+## Self decrypting repository and launcher

+* The image that gets deployed is a self encrypted repo that has all of the images for the SABR to run properly including the stream manager, application images, AI volumes, etc..
+* When the SAB image gets created all of the images are already in the registry that was created specifically for the build.
+Then the /var/lib/registry is encrypted and put into the base docker image. which is a registry image.
+  This has to be the case because there is no connectivity to a central repo when the SAB is deployed.
+Everything must be self contained.
+### Building a SAB
+1. Create a temporary volume for the registry (tempreg)
+1. <strike>Start a build registry with the volume mounted to /var/lib/registry</Strike> - Not Needed
+1. Build all of the images that will be going into the SAB
+1. <Strike>Push the images to the build registry</strike>
+1. <Strike>stop and remove the build registry</strike>
+1. save the images with docker save > image.tar
+1. <strike>encrypt the temporary volume for the registry (tmpreg) create one file tmpreg.enc</strike>
+1. encrypt the image.tar files
+1. Build the SAB image
+   1. SAB image is a combination of <strike>registry</strike>, node:alpine, docker:alpine
+   1. Copy tmpreg.enc copied into the SAB image
+   1. Copy the init.js script into the SAB image
+   1. Copy the package.json into the SAB image
+   1. Copy new entrypoint.sh into the SAB image
+   1. entrypoint should be changed to entrypoint.sh
+1. Save the docker image to a compress tar file with docker save

+### Deploying a SAB
+1. transfer the docker image to the target device in a *.tar.gz file
+1. load the docker image with docker load
+1. start the container with the SAB image
+   1. Check to see if the device is attested to this SAB
+   1. Decrypt the tmpreg.enc
+   1. <strike>Start the registry in the background</strike>
+   1. load the image.tar files using the docker load command.
+   1. call the entrypoint.sh file.
+This should deploy the images using a swarm or compose file depending on the method.

+Note: Registry may not be needed to load the images.
+Using docker save and docker load.

 ## Use Cases